WeAreSeismica/seismica-sce/README.md

     docker-compose run --build -it docx-converter
     ```
 1. This will open a terminal session with all the necessary dependencies already installed.
 You can follow the remaining intructions in this terminal.
-1. After completing te conversions, `exit` this terminal session and run the following to turn down the docker service -
+1. After completing the conversions, `exit` this terminal session and run the following to turn down the docker service -
     ```
     docker-compose down
     ```